 Robin Atkins was born and raised in the CSRA.
 She is a graduate of Augusta Technical College in the Medical Assisting Program class of 2005 and immediately became certified.
 She has worked in many different roles in health care settings, including billing and collections, insurance, certified medical assistant (CMA), Lead CMA, and Office Manager.
 She joined the Student Health Services staff in June 2009 as a certified medical assistant.
 She was promoted first to office coordinator and then to Student Health Services Coordinator in August 2017.
 Her duties include management of the scheduling coordinators and electronic medical records maintenance.
 She also is responsible for the Student Insurance Policy at Augusta University.
 During her free times she loves spending time with her family at Disney.

 Alecia was born in Augusta, GA and grew up in Dearing, GA.
 She graduated from Thomson High School in 1994.
 She started working at Augusta University Student Health Services as Front Desk Reception, in 2013, and was promoted to Office Specialist, in 2014, where she assisted students with their immunization documentation for compliance with the University’s pre-matriculation requirements.
-She received a promotion to Immunizations Coordinator in September 2017.
+She was promoted to Immunizations Coordinator in September 2017.
+Alecia has 3 children and 3 grandchildren.
 In her free time, she enjoys bowling, fishing, and spending time with her family and friends.

 Shelli A. Larkin, MSN, WHNP-BC, RN-BC, PLNC, SANE-A